The Knowledge Academy

 The Knowledge Academy M_o_R® course materials and trainers are accredited by BCS, ensuring that delegates receive a consistently high standard of training.
 The Knowledge Academy course materials are regularly assessed and maintained in line with stringent standards administered by BCS.
 The Knowledge Academy trainers are regularly assessed by The Knowledge Academy and BCS, to ensure that their knowledge of risk Management and M_o_R® ais strong enough to deliver training that helps delegates extract maximum benefit from attending our courses.

 The Knowledge Academy M_o_R® courses materials are based on the 2011 edition of, “Management of risk: guidance for practitioners,” and include practice examinations based on this manual.

 M_o_R® Foundation and Practitioner Training (including examinations)

-1) Reading 4 chapters of the M_o_R® manual, “Management of Risk: Guidance for Practitioners”.
+Reading 4 chapters of the M_o_R® manual, “Management of Risk: Guidance for Practitioners”

-2) Pre course questions to be completed by the Delegate.
+Pre-course questions to be completed by the delegate

-3) 30 multiple choice Questions to test your M_o_R® with answers.
+30 multiple choice questions to test your M_o_R® knowledge with answers

 The Knowledge Academy M_o_R® Foundation and Practitioner 5 day course follows a two part structure.
 The first three days of the course involve familiarisation with the content of the M_o_R® manual, preparing for the Foundation examination.
 Following successful completion of the Foundation examination, delegates will spend one day preparing for the M_o_R® Practitioner examination, sitting this examination on the final day of the course.